 For example: PW1

-As with all manufacturers, Jeep use the same color across a wide variety of its vehicles but will have a different name, each one depending on the model.
+As with all manufacturers, Jeep uses the same color formula across a wide variety of its vehicles but each may a different name, depending on the model.
 This means the Hydro Blue on your Wrangler may have a different name on your friends Wagoneer.